Last Updated on

 As “real food” advocates, we believe slow-cooked broth from properly raised animal bones is a highly nutritious and ancestral food.
-Our friend (and one of the first “founding members” of Fermenters Club way back in 2011) Quinn has written a great cookbook that’s all about the broth, entitled Bone Broth: 101 Essential Recipes & Age-Old Remedies to Heal Your Body.
+Our friend (and one of the founding members of Fermenters Club way back in 2011) Quinn has written a great cookbook that’s all about the broth, entitled Bone Broth: 101 Essential Recipes & Age-Old Remedies to Heal Your Body.
 Here is our review.

 I thoroughly enjoyed reading Bone Broth.
 It provides no-nonsense advice on everything related to this ancient elixir, from how to source the best bones, to which cooking vessels work best, and even how to clean up afterward!
 I really appreciated the focus on traditional nourishing foods and ways of growing and raising food.
 Bone broth is an age-old recipe and technique for getting the most from our meat animals.
 I really admired the author’s personal story of how broth healed her, and how that inspired her to write this book!